zhehaowang/zhehao.me/tech-notes/photography/camera.md

 (Or moving the sensor until the image of an object from infinitely far away is clearest on the sensor) Hence typically the longer the focal length, the longer the lens is physically.

+Typically objects on the focal plane (at a certain distance away) are clearest, and objects x meters before and 2x meters after the focal plane would also appear to be in focus, where x is a factor of your to focal plane, apperture, and lens focal length.
+Prime full manual lens usually have a Depth of Field ring which demonstrates the above.

 An object of width and height x in a 50mm focal distance lens will have 2x width and height in a 100mm focal distance lens.

 Each film size has a range of focal length that is considered standard for it, with longer ones considered telephoto and shorter ones considered wide-angle.
 For 35mm full frame cameras, 40-60mm lenses are considered standard.